XuanYee06/Y1S1_25261/Digital Logic/Lab1.md

 ---

 ### **🟧 Part 2 — NAND Gate Circuit**
-- Built using 7400 IC
+- Built using 7408 and 7404 IC
 - Compared truth table results with NAND logic behavior

 ---

 ### **🟥 Part 3 — Combined Logic Circuit**
+- Build using 7408, 7404 and 7432 IC
 - Constructed a slightly more complex logic circuit involving multiple gates
-- Observed that the final circuit behaved like a **single gate equivalent** after simplification
+- Observed that the final circuit behaved like a single gate equivalent after simplification

 ---

-## 📊 Sample Truth Table (Example)
+## 📊 Truth Table (PART 1)

 | A | B | Output |
 |---|---|--------|